The Happenings on Shaw Hill

 “What did you see?”
 I asked.

-“What caught your eye?”
+“It is, but…what caught your eye?”
 I asked.

 Aaron’s eyes lit up.
 “The bite marks.”

 “Yes,” Dr. Scott said putting his hand on Aaron’s shoulder.
 “The bite marks.
-And the police believe it was a dog?” he asked with a small smile.
+And the police believe it was from a dog?” he asked with a small smile.

 Aaron’s eyes were still wide and bright.
 “Do you believe that?”